notthatnathan/jquery-elementquery/README.md

 # jQuery elementQuery
-Since media queries only get you so far, this plugin allows you to style elements based on their parent container's changing size, instead of the window's.
-This allows for more flexibility in styling elements independently of the browser viewport's dimensions.
+elementQuery allows you to style elements based on their parent container's changing size, not the window's.
+You can read more about the concept in [Smashing Magazine's article](http://www.smashingmagazine.com/2013/06/media-queries-are-not-the-answer-element-query-polyfill/).

+The difference between elementQuery and the polyfill referenced in the SM article is that this one doesn't rely solely on window resize, just the resize of the parent element.

+The difference between elementQuery and the popular [css-element-queries](https://github.com/marcj/css-element-queries) (and a few others) is that no scrollable elements are introduced, which in our testing were causing visible scrollbars, intercepted drag/scroll targets, and poor performance (sometimes browser-freezing).

 Demo: http://notthatnathan.github.io/demos/jquery-elementquery/